TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          tx_myext_field int(11) DEFAULT '0' NOT NULL,
    );

-TYPO3 will merge this table definition to the existing table definition when comparing expected and actual table definitions.
+`TYPO3`:pn: will merge this table definition to the existing table definition when comparing expected and actual table definitions.
 Partial definitions can also contain indexes and other directives.
-They can also change existing table fields though that is not recommended, because it may create problems with the TYPO3 Core  and/or other extensions.
+They can also change existing table fields though that is not recommended, because it may create problems with the `TYPO3 Core`:pn: and/or other extensions.

-The :file:`ext_tables.sql` file may not necessarily be "dumpable" directly to MySQL (because of the semi-complete table definitions allowed defining only required fields).
-But the Extension Manager or Install Tool can handle this.
+The :file:`ext_tables.sql` file may not necessarily be "dumpable" directly to `MySQL`:pn:(because of the semi-complete table definitions allowed defining only required fields).
+But the `Extension Manager`:pn: or Install Tool can handle this.

-TYPO3 parses :code:`ext_tables.sql` files.
+`TYPO3`:pn: parses :code:`ext_tables.sql` files.
 TYPO3 expects that all
 table definitions in this file look like the ones produced by the :code:`mysqldump` utility.
-Incorrect definitions may not be recognized by the TYPO3 SQL parser or may lead to MySQL errors, when TYPO3 tries to apply them.
-If TYPO3 is not running on MySQL or directly compatible other DBMS like MariaDB, the system will parse the file towards the target DBMS like PostgreSQL.
+Incorrect definitions may not be recognized by the TYPO3 SQL parser or may lead to `MySQL`:pn:errors, when TYPO3 tries to apply them.
+If TYPO3 is not running on `MySQL`:pn:or directly compatible other DBMS like `MariaDB`:pn:, the system will parse the file towards the target DBMS like PostgreSQL.

 .. _auto-generated-db-structure: